padrino/padrino-docs/guides/01_introduction/01_overview.html.md

 be sure to contact us: [@padrinorb](http://twitter.com/padrinorb "@padrinorb"), discuss things on the
 [google groups](https://groups.google.com/forum/?hl=en#!forum/padrino "google
-groups"), join us on freenode IRC at “\#padrinorb” or [open an issue](https://github.com/padrino/padrino-framework/issues "open an issue") on GitHub.
+groups"), join us on freenode IRC at "#padrinorb" or [open an issue](https://github.com/padrino/padrino-framework/issues "open an issue") on GitHub.